How John Lennon’s Rolls Royce Limousine Ended Up in This B.C. Museum

 What we saw on that black-and-white screen changed everything.
 The long hair, the infectious personalities, the sharp suits, the well-scrubbed faces, the audience of hysterical teenage girls, and the music… Beatlemania, broadcast live, right in our own home.

 It was wonderful while it lasted.
 Now, the Beatles live on through their music—and some memorabilia that they left behind.
 One such piece of history is John Lennon’s iconic 1965 Rolls Royce Phantom V Touring Limousine.
 Lennon commissioned additions to the car such as a bed, custom paintwork and even a record player.
 The newly decorated yellow car was delivered to Lennon in 1967, just before the “Sgt.
 Pepper’s Lonely Hearts Club Band” album was released.

 The Royal B.C.
 Museum in Victoria currently owns the car.
 It was purchased at auction in 1985 for more than two million dollars by Canadian businessman Jim Pattison.
 He donated the Rolls to the province in 1992.
-It has been in the museum collection for more than 20 years, but is usually kept in storage.
+It has been in the museum collection for nearly 30 years, but is usually kept in storage.
 It was on display in the lobby in 2016, and again for one day only in 2017.
-Earlier this year, it was free for viewing daily for about six weeks in the museum lobby.
+In January 2020, it was free for viewing daily for about six weeks in the museum lobby.
 What a treat!

 Check out more treasures you absolutely must see at the Royal B.C.
 Museum.